arturJan4/University/2_Semester/LC/README.md

 # Course with a theoretical and practical part (using DigitalJS)
-# Only the practical (SystemVerilog) I put in here
+# Only the practical (SystemVerilog) here.
+# be aware github messed up the indentation.